andres-foo/kanji-web-app/README.md

 The font BabelStoneHan was added to correctly display some literals, it can be found at: [https://www.babelstone.co.uk/Fonts/PUA.html](https://www.babelstone.co.uk/Fonts/PUA.html)

-### Example words by jlpt
+### Example words

+Example words were taken from the EDICT Dictionary file, edict2 to be precise found at [https://www.edrdg.org/jmdict/edict.html](https://www.edrdg.org/jmdict/edict.html)

-The words used as example for each kanji were originally taken from [https://en.wiktionary.org/wiki/Appendix:JLPT](https://en.wiktionary.org/wiki/Appendix:JLPT)
+~~The words used as example for each kanji were originally taken from [https://en.wiktionary.org/wiki/Appendix:JLPT](https://en.wiktionary.org/wiki/Appendix:JLPT)~~

 ### JLPT for kanjis

 The JLPT that corresponds to each Kanji was modified from the original obtained from KANJIDIC project to include jlpt level 5.
 The new values were added from [https://www.nihongo-pro.com/kanji-pal/list/jlpt](https://www.nihongo-pro.com/kanji-pal/list/jlpt)

+### Frequency for words

+The frequency for 20.000 words was added from the "Japanese Wikipidea (2022)" found at [https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese) more specifically at: [1-10000](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese2022_10000) and [10001-20000](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese2022_10001-20000)